Aakash580/Devsecops_Project/README.md

 In this project I am  deploying StarBucks-Clone application on an EKS cluster using DevSecOps methodology.
 I am making use of security tools like SonarQube, OWASP Dependency Check and Trivy.
 I am monitoring  EKS cluster using monitoring tools like Prometheus and Grafana.
 Most importantly I am deploying the Application using ArgoCD for the Deployment.
 ![image](https://github.com/user-attachments/assets/84e90cca-b8c6-4b94-bb38-e4bfb426768b)

+# Step 0 : ADD the github WEBHOOK in the github REpo Setting --> Add the jenkins URL in The Webhook URL

 # Step 1: Launch an EC2 Instance and install Jenkins, SonarQube, Docker and Trivy

 I am making use of Terraform to launch the EC2 instance.
 We would be adding a script as userdata for the installation of Jenkins, SonarQube, Trivy and Docker.